ratnanil/CameraTrappingSoftwareSurvey/Readme.md

 Software to manage Camera Trapping Images
 ================

-Here are the Results from [the survey](https://forms.gle/uafXkWzh8FinCsv86) *Software to manage Camera Trapping Images* posted on [wildlabs.net](https://www.wildlabs.net/community/thread/688) on 21.03.2019 and shared via [Twitter](https://twitter.com/WILDLABSNET/status/1108676937868812288?s=20) subsequently.
+Here are the results from [the survey](https://forms.gle/uafXkWzh8FinCsv86) *Software to manage Camera Trapping Images* posted on [wildlabs.net](https://www.wildlabs.net/community/thread/688) on 2019-03-21 and shared via [Twitter](https://twitter.com/WILDLABSNET/status/1108676937868812288?s=20) subsequently.
 We received 27 to date (2019-03-27).
 The survey consisted of four questions: